 They can select the number to view, download, and print the attachments if they need to.
 They'll appear in a preview like this:

-If you want to see the original invoice and its full audit trail before making your decision, you can select Documents and Timeline in the bottom-right corner of the invoice summary page.
+If you want to see the original invoice and its full audit trail before making your decision, you can click Documents and Timeline in the bottom-right corner of the invoice summary page.

-You'll see a preview of the original invoice on the left of the screen, along with the invoice's timeline since it arrived in iCompleat on the right.
+You'll see a preview of the original invoice on the left of the screen, and the invoice's timeline since it arrived in iCompleat on the right.

 The timeline includes details of the person who submitted the invoice for approval, the date and time it was submitted, and any previous users who have already approved the invoice.